ikokkari/PythonProblems/bounty.md

 I will therefore offer a bounty of 100 CAD for each bonus problem to the first person to email me (ilkka.kokkarinen@gmail.com) a working solution to pass my automated tests for that problem.
 The solution must pass these tests within the twenty second time limit when executed on my machine.
 This bounty is paid to Sick Kids Toronto.
 And for whatever it's worth, you get your name permanently displayed in the table below as long as this problem collection exists.

-To keep this fair and interesting, each individual person can get at most one bounty.
-These bounties are available only for the bonus problems; solutions to the 109 actual problems do not qualify.

 <table>
   <tr>
    <td><b>Problem</b>